jessie-c-wu/TriplePendulum/README.txt

 The Documentation folder contains the final report, final presentation, and appropriate back-up files.

+The Animations folder contains video files of all the animations.

 The Other folder contains alternative applications of the code, namely other applications of Lagrangian systems.
 These include a double pendulum, triple pendulum, and a pendulum spring.